The US Withdrawal From Afghanistan Empowers International Terrorism

 So what was motivating the new US drive to accelerate the military withdrawal?
 Many in Washington made reference to the agreement between the Taliban and the Trump administration from February 2020 on the withdrawal of all foreign forces from Afghanistan.

-There also was an underlying assumption, common in the West, that withdrawal would reduce the hostility of the Taliban and their allies.
-But this thinking represents a misunderstanding of what motivates jihadist groups; Al-Qaeda formally came into existence after the Soviet Union pulled out of Afghanistan.
-Across the Middle East, withdrawals have only strengthened the motivation of these groups.
+There also was an underlying assumption that was common in the West.
+Withdrawal, it was hoped, would reduce the hostility of the Taliban and their allies.
+But this was a misinterpretation of what motivates jihadist groups.
+Al-Qaeda formally came into existence after the Soviet Union pulled out of Afghanistan and they felt vindicated.
+Withdrawals across the Middle East strengthened the motivation of these groups.
+Indeed, the UN report to the Security Council, submitted in June 2021, plainly stated that “despite expectations for reduction in violence, 2020 (the year of the US-Taliban agreement on withdrawal) emerged as the most violent year ever recorded by the United Nations in Afghanistan…”

-The Israeli experience has been identical: When the Israel Defense Forces unilaterally withdrew from the Gaza Strip in 2005, Hamas went on to win the Palestinian elections and then take over the Gaza Strip from Fatah.
-To defeat the jihadist forces it is necessary to accompany withdrawal with actions that leave no doubt as to that defeat.
+The Israeli experience was identical: when the IDF unilaterally withdrew from the Gaza Strip, in accordance with the Disengagement plan of the Israeli government, Hamas won the Palestinian elections and took over the Gaza Strip from Fatah.
+Rocket attacks on Israel after the Gaza withdrawal increased by 500%.
+To defeat the jihadist forces it was necessary to accompany withdrawal with actions that left no doubt that what happened was a defeat for them.
 But it does not seem that President Biden will pursue such a strategy, leaving the West with an empowered Al-Qaeda to fight against in the years ahead.

 Dore Gold is the former Israeli ambassador to the United Nations and the current president of the Jerusalem Center for Public Affairs.